 The peak season is December through March.
-Tourists arrive with the warm weather, and the crowds peak during summer school holidays (mid-December to late January).
+Book a flight to Auckland during these months and arrive to the warm weather, and the crowd’s peak during summer school holidays (mid-December to late January).
 January and February have the best beach weather, and December and March can be very warm.

 Auckland Cup Week taking place in March is New Zealand’s most glamorous event that displays an array of horse racing, style, fashion and entertainment.
 The event is perfect for a family day out as it features a great family area including free children’s entertainment such as pony rides, bouncy castles, swing ball and much more.
 Ticket options vary from the luxurious champagne lawn to a more relaxed environment on the grass so there is something to suit everyone’s taste.
 Keep in mind that flights to Auckland and accommodation prices can rise dramatically during that season.

 Easter weekend and Labour Day weekend (late October) are busy as are the holiday periods from mid-May to the end of May, the first half of July, and late August to mid-September.